Zelmo Beaty: St. Louis/Atlanta Hawks

-On December 3, 1967, Beaty scored an NBA career high 42 points in a 123–109 win over the Seattle SuperSonics.
+Beaty played in 72 games during the 1968–69 season.
+He averaged 35.8 minutes, 21.5 points, and 11.1 rebounds per game in the regular season.
+In a late January 1969 game against the Los Angeles Lakers, Beaty scored 36 points playing against Wilt Chamberlain.
 During the 1969 NBA Playoffs, the first Hawks postseason in Atlanta, Beaty averaged 22.5 points (his highest NBA playoffs average) and 12.9 rebounds in 11 games.
-In a pattern familiar for the 1960s Hawks, they were eliminated in the Western Division Finals by the Los Angeles Lakers, the round before the NBA Finals.
+In a pattern familiar for the 1960s Hawks, they were eliminated in the Western Division finals by the Los Angeles Lakers, the round before the NBA Finals.
+In the five-game series loss to the Lakers, Beaty led the Hawks playing 45 minutes per game and scoring 24.2 points per game, while also averaging 13.2 rebounds and three assists per game.

 During his Hawks tenure, Beaty made two NBA All-Star Game appearances in 1966 and 1968, and helped the Hawks reach the playoffs every season of his tenure.
-In 1969, Beaty left the NBA to play in the rival American Basketball Association (ABA).
+Beaty played 501 regular season games in his seven seasons with the Hawks.
+He averaged 33.4 minutes, 17.1 points, and 10.9 rebounds per game.
+In 63 playoff games with the Hawks, Beaty averaged 37.2 minutes, 17 points, and 11 rebounds per game.